KaladinDMP/ARMGDDN-Autocracker/README.md

 2. **Experimental with Overlay (ExOL)** - The spicy option!
    - In-game overlay (SHIFT+TAB, just like the real thing!)
    - Achievement notifications that pop up and make you feel special
+   - FPS counter, playtime tracking
    - Blocks non-LAN connections (for the paranoid among us)

 Choose wisely.
 Or don't.
 We're not your mom.

+**If you choose ExOL**, after generating steam settings you'll be asked:
+1. "Enable the overlay?" → Yes/No
+2. If Yes: Warning about potential crashes → OK/Cancel
+3. If OK: `configs.overlay.ini.disabled` gets renamed to `configs.overlay.ini` and the overlay is active!

+**Overlay not working?
+Game crashing?** Just rename or delete `configs.overlay.ini` in the `steam_settings` folder.
+The overlay will be disabled and you can still play with all other GBE features.

 ### 💾 User Options System